Updated On

 What Factors Affect Whether Home Warranties Are Worth It?

-When systems break and appliances fail, the homeowner’s headache becomes real.
-But if you are like many homeowners and wonder if a home warranty is worth it for you, then you should consider the following factors:
+When systems break and appliances fail, it’s a real headache for homeowners.
+If you’re wondering whether a home warranty plan is worth it for you, consider these factors:

 • Age of your house